sequentialread/password-manager/ReadMe.md

 ![screenshot](screenshot.png)

-## Encryption Key User Interface

-You are allowed to use whatever seed you want for your 256 bit AES key.
-If you pick a weak seed and get hacked, that is your fault.
-The application warned you about it.
-It was even red, bold and underlined!

-The application includes an HMAC/mouse-movement based entropy generator to create a secure key encoded in base 10,000.
-It will appear as a collection of a few english words/phrases.
-An example:

-`bedrooms confirmation decor generic wondering temperatures bm retreat beer`

 ## Security

 First and foremost, the application is easy to audit since it has only one dependency: sjcl.js, AKA the Stanford JavaScript Crypto Library.